Federal Older Americans Act (OAA) Program

 Floridaâ€™s OAA Title III funds are allocated by formula to the 11 Area Agencies on Aging, which in turn contract with local service providers to deliver the services described on the following pages to eligible individuals age 60 and older and their caregivers.

-Provides supportive services to boost the well-being of elders and to help them live independently in their home environment and the community.
+Provides supportive services, such as transportation, respite, case management, legal assistance, etc., to boost the well-being of elders and to help them live independently in their home environment and the community.

 Provides home-delivered meals and nutrition education to homebound individuals.